 'Brown Eyes' Blooming in early May, this fragrant rhododendron has light pink flowers with maroon-bronze throats.
 5 feet wide, 5 feet tall.
 Zones 5-7.

 'Helsinki University' This hardy cultivar sports light pink flowers and glossy, dark green foliage.
 Blooms mid-May.
 3 feet wide, 5 feet tall.
 Zones 3-7.

 'Wyandanch Pink' Massive evergreen leaves form a pleasing backdrop to the pink flowers of this easy plant.
 4 feet wide, 6 feet tall.
 Zones 4-7.

 At left: R. 'Caroline' stands in the foreground near a walking trail in the Holden Arboretum's rhododendron garden.

-Mail-order sources for rhododendrons include Rare Find Nursery and Carlson's Gardens.
+Mail-order sources for rhododendrons include Rare Find Nursery.
+Rare Find Nursery

 Crazy for crabapples